Phobetor/allegro-php/docs/Api/ParcelManagementApi.md

 Get parcels pickup date proposals

 Use this resource to get parcels pickup date proposals.
 Pickup takes place, when courier arrives to take parcels for shipment.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-przesylkami-przez-wysylam-z-allegro-LRVjK7K21sY#jak-sprawdzic-proponowana-date-odbioru-paczek-przez-kuriera\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-manage-parcels-via-ship-with-allegro-ZM9YAyGKWTV#how-to-check-pickup-date-proposals\" target=\"_blank\">EN</a>.

 ### Example